 - 1. PYCL 0503 Counseling Theories for School Counselors - 2.
 PYCL 0511 Introduction to Counseling Techniques - 3.
 PYCL 0512 Human Growth and Development - 4.
 PYCL 0515 Principles of School Counseling - 5.
 PYCL 0550 Contemporary Clinical Interventions - 6.
 PYCL 0571 Ethical, Legal, and Professional Issues for School Counselors - 7.
 PYCL 0635 Group Theory and Practice - 8.
 PYCL 0665 School Consultation Skills - 9.
-PYCL 0685 School Counseling Practicum\
+PYCL 0685 School Counseling Practicum

 The candidate must file an application for practicum and internship and receive approval prior to registering for these courses.
-The application must include a copy of the HIPAA training certificate which must be completed during PYCL 0571: Ethical, Legal, and Professional Issues for School Counselors.
+The HIPAA training certificate must be completed during PYCL 0571: Ethical, Legal, and Professional Issues for School Counselors and is required for practicum and internship.